All Episodes

 He was southbound on Interstate 27.

-If there's anybody out there who was driving in north Texas, south of Amarillo, last Sunday night, the 2nd of April, who saw that event or was witness to it, we'd sure like to hear from them.
+If there's anybody out there who was driving in North Texas, south of Amarillo, last Sunday night, the 2nd of April, who saw that event or was witness to it, we'd sure like to hear from them.

 Sounds like a war on Texas to me.

-We'd like to know what's going on there.
+Yeah, we'd like to know what's going on there.

 All right.

-Our next guest, we go up to California for something happened this afternoon over northern California, specifically Fall River Mills.
+Our next guest, we go up to California for something happened this afternoon over Northern California, specifically Fall River Mills.

 It's about, I think, 70 miles roughly northeast of Redding, way up in the northern end of California.